Sourish-02/Quantitative-Trading-Research-Project/README.md

 ## Overview

-This repository documents my work throughout a Quantitative Trading Research project focused on developing systematic trading strategies using statistical analysis, feature engineering, and machine learning.
+This repository documents my work throughout the Quantitative Trading Research project conducted as part of the CAIC Summer of Technology program.

-The project progresses from classical rule-based trading strategies to predictive modelling for financial time series.
-Each week consists of theory notes, implementation notebooks, experiment reports, and performance analysis.
+The project explores the complete quantitative trading pipeline, progressing from statistical analysis of financial time series to machine learning-based alpha prediction and finally to portfolio construction and optimization.
+Each week contains implementation notebooks, technical reports, experiments, and performance analysis.

 ---